Fond Memories

 My mom: Like your brother.
 Like the ex.

 Me: Exactly.
-Evan is not what they define as a classical boy.
+Tornado E is not what they define as a classical boy.
 And really, I couldn’t care less.
-Evan is who Evan is.
+Tornado E is who Tornado E is.
 I just don’t want any one projecting this crap on him.
 AND even if he was gay, or if any of my boys were gay, it wouldn’t matter.
 I would love and support them no matter what.

 My mom: I just don’t know why they are telling these lies.
 Your Sister In Law told your Cousin he was wrong and that she has never read anything like that on your blog.
 That it didn’t even sound like you.